indyplanets/appcenter-documentation/GLOSSARY.md

 # Glossary

-The glossary contains a list of AppCenter terms and their definitions, including abbreviation and acronymns.
+The glossary contains a list of commonly-used AppCenter terms and their definitions, including abbreviations and acronymns.

 | Term                | Definition                      |
 | ------              | -----------                     |